-fails syntax error, invalid number of stones, board not empty comments This command is only valid if the board is empty.
+fails syntax error, invalid number of stones, board not empty, bad vertex list comments This command is only valid if the board is empty.
 The engine may place fewer than the requested number of stones on the board under certain circumstances, as discussed in section 4.1.2.
 The controller can check this by counting the number of vertices in the response.
 The handicap stones are not included in the move history.
+Vertices must not be repeated or include "pass".